rafavzqz/geopdes/geopdes/README.txt

   Download and uncompress the file GeoPDEs_full.tar.gz.
 This file contains all that is necessary to install GeoPDEs:
-   - The GeoPDEs package: geopdes-3.0.1.tar.gz
+   - The GeoPDEs package: geopdes-3.1.0.tar.gz
-   - The NURBS package: nurbs-1.3.12.tar.gz
+   - The NURBS package: nurbs-1.3.13.tar.gz
+   - The GeoPDEs-hierarchical package: geopdes_hierarchical-0.0.1.tar.gz
+   - The technical report of GeoPDEs: GeoPDES_report.pdf
-   - The technical report: GeoPDES_report.pdf
+   - The technical report for hierarchical splines: GeoPDES_report.pdf
    - This README file.
    - For Matlab users, the mex files of the NURBS toolbox: nurbs_mex_files.tar.gz